-The Young Mannheim Symphonists 2025 National Academy will come for the first time to Adelaide, co-directed by Rachael Beesley and Nicole van Bruggen.
-It is a residential course where successful applicants will board for five nights, spending their days and evenings in workshops, tutorials and orchestral rehearsals in Historically Informed Performance (HIP).
+The Young Mannheim Symphonists 2025 National Academy will be held in Adelaide for the first time, co-directed by Rachael Beesley and Nicole van Bruggen.
+This residential course offers successful applicants five nights’ boarding, with days and evenings dedicated to workshops, tutorials and orchestral rehearsals focused on Historically Informed Performance (HIP).

-The National Academy culminates in a public concert in which the Young Mannheim Symphonists perform the repertoire they prepare throughout the week.
+The National Academy concludes with a public concert showcasing the Young Mannheim Symphonists as they perform the repertoire developed during the week.

-In 2025, the orchestra will once again be conducted by Rachael Beesley, and explore masterpieces by Classical and Romantic composers.
-The Young Mannheim Symphonists tutors are principal musicians of the Australian Romantic & Classical Orchestra – professional musicians who specialise in historically informed performance on period instruments.
-Their knowledge of musical styles, articulations, and embellishments comes from years of experience performing; reading treatises and studying scores; experimenting with instruments and interpretations; and sharing with their peers and their students.
-They are passionate about understanding our musical heritage in the context in which it was created, and they are even more passionate about inspiring and enlightening others.
+In 2025, the orchestra will once again be conducted by Rachael Beesley, guiding participants through masterpieces of the Classical and Romantic eras.
+The Young Mannheim Symphonists will be mentored by tutors who are principal musicians of the Australian Romantic & Classical Orchestra – leading professionals in historically informed performance on period instruments.
+Their deep understanding of musical style, articulation, and ornamentation is informed by years of experience; performing, studying historical treatises and scores, experimenting with instruments and interpretation, and engaging in a vibrant exchange of ideas with colleagues and students.
+They are passionate about exploring our musical heritage within its historical context, and even more passionate about inspiring and enlightening the next generation of musicians.

 Young Mannheim Symphonists is Australia’s only national youth orchestra for Historically Informed Performance (HIP).